The New England Journal of Medicine August 17, 2017

-Bruce Neal, Vlado Perkovic, Kenneth W. Mahaffey, et al., on behalf of the CANVAS Program Collaborative Group
+Bruce Neal, Vlado Perkovic, Kenneth W. Mahaffey et al.

 Bottom Line

-The CANVAS Program demonstrated that canagliflozin reduced the risk of major adverse cardiovascular events and hospitalization for heart failure in patients with type 2 diabetes at high cardiovascular risk, though it was associated with an increased risk of lower-limb amputation.
+In patients with type 2 diabetes and high cardiovascular risk, canagliflozin significantly reduced the risk of major adverse cardiovascular events and heart failure hospitalizations, but was associated with an increased risk of lower extremity amputations.

 Key Findings